Statutes

 (2) The General Assembly can decide on the formation of working parties, committees and commissions.

-(1) An application for alteration of the statutes, duly signed by at least 1/5th of the members, must be submitted to the President at least three months before the General Assembly and contain appropriate justifications.
+(1) An application for alteration of the statutes, duly signed by at least 1/5 of the members, and including a justification, must be submitted to the President using registered mail at least three months before the General Assembly.

 (2) The Executive Committee is also entitled to propose justified alterations of the statutes to the General Assembly, the subject of which must be made known to the members together with the invitation to the General Assembly.